 Medication Assisted Treatment

-To help an individual overcome mild to moderate physical dependency from alcohol, opiates and benzodiazepines, Gateway Foundation recognizes the benefits of medication assisted treatment to address withdrawal symptoms, cravings and detoxification.
+Gateway Treatment Centers recognize the benefits of medication assisted treatment to address withdrawal symptoms, cravings and detoxification.

 Integrated Approach to Treat Alcohol and Opiate Dependency

-Medication assisted treatment is offered at Gateway Foundation centers as part of our comprehensive substance abuse treatment programs.
+Medication assisted treatment is offered at Gateway as part of our comprehensive alcohol and drug rehab programs.
 Along with counseling and therapy, medication assisted treatment may help individuals modify their behavior to make better lifestyle changes for long-term success.
 Treatment for dependency on opiates, alcohol or other substances can include the use of a few medications.
 We work closely with individuals to help determine the most appropriate treatment plan for them.